Outdoor clothing makers seek growth as Europe stagnates

 Just-Style.com, an online provider of information to the textiles and apparel industry, forecasts the global market for performance outdoor clothing, which makes up around 50 percent of overall outdoor sales, will grow by almost a quarter to $21.6 billion in 2018, from around $17.5 billion now.

 “We’re seeing a paradigm change in the industry,” Schoeffel told Reuters.
-“We as an industry have to realise that it’s not so wrenching to have sales growth of 2 percent a year.”
+“We as an industry have to realize that it’s not so wrenching to have sales growth of 2 percent a year.” ($1 = 0.7778 euros)